 Ride about 35 kms to Khari village through several villages, farmlands and sand dunes.
 On this day there are good chances of seeing the elusive Desert Fox.
 Overnight in camp.

-Ride out for about 30 kms to Naguar.
+Ride out for about 30 kms to Nagaur.
 This ride takes you across several farmlands and villages.
 On this day you also get the opportunity to climb up one of the largest sand dunes of the area.
 There is also a small temple on top of this sand dune and you get a lovely view of the entire area.
-Arrive Naguar – where the Fair will be full of camels, horses and other animals.
+Arrive Nagaur – where the Fair will be full of camels, horses and other animals.
 The camp on this day would be set up away from the town and close to the fair.
 Overnight in camp.

 After lunch, sightseeing of Mehrangarh Fort and parts of the old city of Jodhpur: